OpenIdentityPlatform/OpenIDM/custom-scripted-connector-bundler/README.md

             "file:&{launcher.project.location}/<your_extracted_script_location>/"
         ],

+#### OpenIDM Provisioner Configuration

-The OpenIDM provisioner file must be extracted to the filesystem as it presently cannot be detected and used directly from within the jar:
+The OpenIDM provisioner file must be extracted to the filesystem as it presently cannot be detected and used directly from within the jar.
+To identify the filename grep the jar's catalog:

+    jar -tvf <filename>.jar | grep "provisioner*json"

+The file should appear in a conf/ directory.
+Next extract the file to the conf directory on your local filesystem:

-    jar -xvf <filename>.jar conf/provisioner.openicf-*.json
+    jar -xvf <filename>.jar <provisioner filename>

+#### OpenIDM UI Connector Template

+The Admin UI provides a default template for configuration of connectors that lack a specialized template.
+If you prefer to have a specialized template to use with your new connector there is one in the connector bundle for this purpose.
+Because the UI template is named after this connector you must first identify the file:

+    jar -tvf <filename>.jar | grep "1.4.html"

+Using the sample configuration this will be named:

+    ui/org.forgerock.openicf.connectors.awesome.AwesomeConnector_1.4.html

+Next extract the file from the connector jar (using the example above):

+    jar -xvf ui/org.forgerock.openicf.connectors.awesome.AwesomeConnector_1.4.html

+Then move it to the correct directory for the UI to find it:

+    mv ui/org.forgerock.openicf.connectors.awesome.AwesomeConnector_1.4.html \
+    ui/default/admin/public/templates/admin/connector/

 ### Sample configuration file